The Music Trades: Legacy of Freund and Weil

 Freund and Weil were exponents of American classical music, although Freund had become a naturalized United States citizen on November 2, 1903.
 Their publications Musical America and The Music Trades complemented each other, and gave their editors a unique view of the growth of classical music in America and its international rank, as an art form and in commerce.
 Both publications reached an international readership.
 Freund and Weil held sway as impresarios and movement leaders of American classical music.
 Their publications flourished during the early 1900s — on a new wave of American composers, including those of the Second New England School — joined by foreign composers who emigrated to America in a flood of nearly 25 million Europeans after 1880.
 In commerce, 1875 to 1932 represented a golden age of piano making — nearly 364,545 were sold at the peak in 1909, according to the National Piano Manufacturers Association, notably in New York City and Chicago.

 Freund and Weil's publications gave them broad access in the field of music.
 They served as bridges between the art and the money, connecting artists, organizations, commerce, and public policy.
 The spectrum that both publications collectively chronicled gave Freund and Weil a strong platform to serve as advocates, opinion leaders, conciliators, counselors, arbiters, and ambassadors for music and the music trades in America.
 As an example, Freund and Weil helped found the National Music Managers Association (for national managers) and the National Concert Managers' Association (for local managers), aimed at improving cooperation between the two for the benefit of musicians.
-In 1918, Freund and Weil helped found the Musical Alliance of the United States, an organization that endures today.
-Weil served as founding secretary-treasurer, while Freund, the founding president, called upon the group to organize "all workers in the field, from the man at the bench in a piano factory to the conductor of the great symphony."
+(Note: Milton Weil of this article should not be confused with: